elastisys/compliantkubernetes/docs/operator-manual/aws.md

     fluentd:
       forwarder:
-        useRegionEndpoint: "set-me"  # set it to either true or false
+        useRegionEndpoint: "set-me"  # set it to 'true'

     issuers:
       letsencrypt: